 Scholarship applicants should complete the application form below and send to:

 C/O Transylvania NAACP

 Brevard, NC 28712

 Carle also loved music, especially classical and jazz.
 He sang with the Transylvania County Choral Society, Brevard Chamber Singers, and the Reynolds-Miller Choral Society in Asheville.
 His longest singing tenure was in the choir at St. Philip’s Episcopal Church, Brevard, where he contributed his rich baritone for over forty years and served as Choir Director for many years?

 He was an avid reader and lifelong student.
 Carle enjoyed being a substitute teacher and participating in the Transylvania County School’s Science Fair as a judge.
 He was a veteran, having served in the US Air Force, and didn’t shy away from civic duties.
 He enjoyed being actively involved in local elections as a precinct judge and also served on the Western Carolina University Board of Trustees.

-This Fund has been established by friends of Carle Wilson.
+This Fund has been established by friends of Carle Wilson Jr.

 Donations to the fund are encouraged and very much appreciated!

-Please send donations to the Carle Wilson Scholarship Fund, NAACP, PO Box 303, Brevard 28712
+Please send donations to the Carle Wilson Scholarship Fund, Transylvania NAACP, PO Box 303, Brevard 28712